What you need to know

 - Make sure your salt is rated for the temperature, as some formulations stop working if the temperature is below about - 10 degrees celsius.

-- Only use what you need.
+- Only use what you need to reduce the impact to pets, plants, waterways, and infrastructure.
 A 12-ounce coffee mug of salt should be enough for 500 square feet of driveway or 10 sidewalk slabs.

-- Consider a de-icing product that has lower impact on animals.
-If you’re a pet owner, remember to clean paws after walks and prevent pets from ingesting products while out.
+- If you’re a pet owner, remember to clean paws after walks and prevent pets from ingesting products while out.

 - Distribute salt evenly, not in clumps.
 Clumped salt is wasted salt.